-At the USITC, the likelihood of the patent holder (i.e., the Complainant) prevailing on the merits in a Section 337 investigation averaged about 49 percent during the period October 2016 through the end of 2020.31 This percentage should be understood in the context of a "non-merits dismissal" rate of just under 35 percent, leaving just shy of 16 percent for wins on the merits by the patent challenger.32 In 2021, the USITC found a Section 337 violation 50 percent of the time.33
+At the USITC, the likelihood of the patent holder (i.e., the Complainant) prevailing on the merits in a Section 337 investigation averaged about 21 percent during the period of October 2016 through the end of 2021.
+Of 262 cases, 87 were settled, the patent challenger won 94 times, the patentee won 37, and 44 resulted in a mixed outcome.
+In 2023, the USITC found a Section 337 violation in 13 of 26 investigations (50 percent).

 U.S. Supreme Court and Federal Circuit case law interpreting 35 U.S.C. § 101 has had a significant impact on the patentability of software and of medical diagnostic methods and related technology.
 In Alice Corp. v.
 CLS Bank International, which involved a Section 101 challenge to the patentability of business-method software claims, the Supreme Court noted that "merely requiring generic computer implementation fails to transform [an] abstract idea into a patent-eligible invention."
 Since the Supreme Court's decision in Mayo Collaborative Services v.
 Prometheus Laboratories, Inc., patents related to medical diagnostic methods have been difficult to obtain and enforce.
-35 v.
-Factor 5 - Availability of Effective Relief